dydxprotocol/v4-documentation/pages/validators/full_node_streaming.md

-# Orderbook Stream
+# Full Node GRPC Streaming

+Last updated for: `v4.1.3`

 This feature aims to provide real-time, accurate orderbook updates and fills.
 Complete orderbook activities and fills are streamed to the client and can be used to construct a full depth L3 orderbook.
 Streams are implemented using the existing GRPC query service from Cosmos SDK.

 The current implementation provides information on orders and fills.
 Note that by dYdX V4’s design, the orderbook can be slightly different across different nodes.

-**Disclaimer:** It’s possible for the full node to block indefinitely when sending a message to an unresponsive client, so right now we recommend you use this exclusively with your own node and that the client always close the gRPC stream before shutting down.
-This issue will be fixed in the next version.
+**Disclaimer:** We recommend you use this exclusively with your own self-hosted node.

 ## Enabling GRPC Streaming